informalsystems/partnership-heliax/2022/Q2/artifacts/pos-model/PoS-model-cubic.md

 - There is a single token type
 - There is an initial set of active and inactive validators
-- There are always enough non-jalied, candidate validators to fulfilled the active set of validators at any given epoch
+- There are always enough non-jalied, candidate validators to fulfill the active set of validators at any given epoch
-- There is no unjailing at the moment

 ## Data types